155th Air Refueling Wing

-The 155th Air Refueling Wing (155 ARW) is a unit of the Nebraska Air National Guard, stationed at Lincoln Air National Guard Base, Nebraska.
+The 155th Air Refueling Wing is a unit of the Nebraska Air National Guard, stationed at Lincoln Air National Guard Base, Nebraska.
 If activated to federal service, the Wing is gained by the United States Air Force Air Mobility Command.

 Mission

 The 155th operates the KC-135R Stratotanker, which is responsible for conducting air refueling missions around the world.
 The unit runs like an active duty base on a smaller scale.

 Full-time Air Force Security Forces personnel patrol the base and provide security for the aircraft 24 hours a day while firefighter personnel are always on station and on call.
 The other units on the base usually operate during the day and are also staffed by Active Guard Reserve (AGR) or civilian Technician personnel.

 History

-Established on 1 June 1960 as the 155th Fighter Group by the Nebraska Air National Guard as an expansion of the 173rd Fighter-Interceptor Squadron.
+Established on 1 June 1960 as the 155th Fighter Group by the Nebraska Air National Guard as an expansion of the 173d Fighter-Interceptor Squadron.
 The 173rd FIS had won the coveted Spaatz Trophy as the Guard's finest flying unit in 1963, following second and third-place finishes in 1961 and 1962 respectively.
 In 1962, 1963, and 1964 the unit won its second, third and fourth Winston P. Wilson Trophies.

-In May 1964, the mission of the Nebraska Air Guard was changed from air defense to tactical reconnaissance using the RF-84 Thunderflash aircraft; the 173rd became the 173rd Tactical Reconnaissance Squadron and the 155th Fighter Group became the 155th Tactical Reconnaissance Group.
-The first RF-4C Phantom II came to Lincoln in November 1971.
+In May 1964, the mission of the Nebraska Air Guard was changed from air defense to tactical reconnaissance using the Republic RF-84 Thunderflash aircraft; the 173rd became the 173rd Tactical Reconnaissance Squadron and the 155th Fighter Group became the 155th Tactical Reconnaissance Group.
+The first McDonnell RF-4C Phantom II came to Lincoln in November 1971.
 In 1972 the unit began its conversion to the RF-4C from the RF-84F.

 In April 1992 the unit was directed to convert to the KC-135R Stratotanker when the U.S. Air Force decided to begin retiring the last of the F-4 Phantom II aircraft.
 The conversion to the aerial refueling mission began in September 1993 with the arrival of the first KC-135R tanker.
 On 1 October 1995, the unit was re-designated as the 155th Air Refueling Wing after achieving initial operational capability in the refueling mission three months early.

 In April 1999, the unit flew its first combat missions.
 It was the first Air Guard tanker unit to be tasked with supporting Operation Allied Force, the NATO bombing campaign of Serbia and Kosovo.
 The unit successfully deployed two aircraft and more than 80 personnel to Germany in less than three days and soon became the lead unit for all American tanker operations from its German air base.